 - answer your questions and sometimes try to help with issues you are facing with the technology

-- give the opportunity to community members to present demonstrations of how they are using the technology or product in their context
+- allow community members to present demonstrations of how they are using the technology or product in their context

 Contribute to open source